Collecting-Service-for-Mobile-App-data/Mobile-App/README.md

 ## Installation and Setup
 To get a local copy up and running, follow these steps:

+### Mac info
+To access the storage and running the app on ios an apple developer account is neccasry.
+Wihtout this you will not be able to login or send errors.
+This will not be a problem if the app is deployed to app store.

 ### Clone the repository:
 - git clone https://github.com/yourusername/cordel-mobile-app.git